- Beginner Friendly

-As far as Forex is concerned, some 50 tradable currency pairs are available.
-The maximum leverage is much bigger on Forex too: 1:300.
-The spreads – advertised as very low – are 2 pips fixed, for popular pairs such as the EUR/USD and the GBP/USD.
-Considering that there are no fees or commissions attached to these fixed spreads, they do indeed make the trading conditions quite attractive.
+As far as Forex is concerned, some 67 tradable currency pairs are available.
+The maximum leverage is much bigger on Forex too: 1:30 for EU, UK and Australian clients and up to 1:300 for the rest of the world.
+The spreads – advertised as very low – are 0.6 pips variable, for popular pairs such as the EUR/USD and the GBP/USD.
+Considering that there are no fees or commissions attached to these spreads, they do indeed make the trading conditions quite attractive.
 All the featured Forex pairs are available through the unlimited demo account.

 The crypto CFD asset-selection is very impressive too.
+At Markets.com traders have access to 25 Crypto CFDs.
 There’s BTC, LTC, XRP, ETH and Dash on offer.
 It is important to remember that these are just CFDs: one will never get to actually own any cryptocurrencies when trading these derivatives.
 Exposure on crypto-based CFDs is limited to $2k per position.

-Some 25 major indices are also available for trading.
-The maximum available leverage on these assets is 1:150.
-There are no commissions or fees charged on these assets either.
+40 indices are available for trading including primary, cash and futures.
+There are no commissions or fees charged on these assets.

 ETFs are available with competitive spreads too.
-Over 30 ETFs are featured in this asset-category and the maximum available leverage on them is 1:100.
+Over 60 ETFs are featured in this asset-category.

-To all the above, the brokerage adds more than 15 commodities (some of them quite exotic and interesting indeed), on which the available leverage is 1:200.
+To all the above, the brokerage adds more than 28 commodities (some of them quite exotic and interesting indeed).

 Currently, there are three account types available at Markets.com, one of which is the above-mentioned Demo account.